-To start, cut some thick paper to the desired size.
-To create the rectangle gift tag, cut 2" x 3½".
+Cut thick paper to the desired size.
+(For reference, a rectangle gift tag is typically 2" x 3½".)
 Snip off two of the corners for a more traditional gift tag shape.

 Use a hole punch to cut a small hole in the top of the gift tag.
-You can add reinforcement stickers if you have them, but it's not necessary.
+Add reinforcement stickers, if desired.

-Gather some washi tape you have and cut the tape into small shapes.
-There are 2 ways to cut washi tape:
+Cut your washi tape into small shapes.
+There are two ways to do this:

-- Using small scissors to cut shapes directly out of the tape.
-(This is the best option for kids!)
+1. Using small scissors, cut shapes directly out of the tape.
+(This is the most kid-friendly!)

-- Stick the tape to the paper, and cut the tape using a sharp craft knife.
-Then peel away the excess tape.
+2. Stick the tape to your leftover paper, then cut the tape using a sharp craft knife.
+Peel away the excess tape.

-I cut flowers and stems because they matched perfectly with my tape and the spring theme I was going for.
-You could also cut butterflies, hearts, stripes — whatever you and your kids dream up!
+For Mother's Day, we cut flowers and stems to match a more spring-y theme.
+You could also cut butterflies, hearts, stripes — whatever you and the kids dream up!

-If you don't have washi tape, you can also use construction paper or scrapbook paper.
-You'll just need to add your own adhesive (simple school glue or tape will work!).
+If you don't have washi tape, you can also use construction or scrapbook paper.
+You'll just need to add your own adhesive; simple school glue or tape should work.

 Use your alphabet stamps and ink to stamp your message onto the tag.